199ocero/filachat/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jaocero/filachat.svg?style=flat-square)](https://packagist.org/packages/jaocero/filachat)

 Filachat is a plugin for integrating real-time customer support chat into your application.
-Provides tools for both customer and agent chat interfaces, with features for managing and maintaining chat conversations..
+Provides tools for both customer and agent chat interfaces, with features for managing and maintaining chat conversations.

 ## Installation